 Land clearing can be needed before an appraisal is performed, to reduce the risk of fires, or to clear the land after a storm or other inclement weather.
 A property owner may also want trees, boulders, and other natural features removed to improve the overall appearance of the land.

 Excavators often perform land clearing, even if there is no digging to be done.
 The same heavy-duty equipment that is used to remove the land itself can also be used to remove logs, fallen trees, boulders, piles of dirt such as from a landslide, and other such unwanted debris.

-Harsh clearing of a site can be harmful to the environment, as trees, shrubbery and other vegetation, and topsoil itself can reduce pollution in the air, keep the ground adequately watered, and provide a home for insects and other wildlife.
+Harsh clearing of a site can be harmful to the environment, like trees, shrubbery, and other vegetation, and topsoil itself can reduce pollution in the air, keep the ground adequately watered, and provide a home for insects and other wildlife.
 Preserving some environmental features, such as mature trees or thick vegetation, can also protect the soil from being exposed to overly harsh sunlight, preventing it from becoming excessively arid and dry.

 A land excavation company can work with a landscaping engineer or other such individual to create an eco-friendly plan for needed excavation.
 They might work around certain mature trees, relocate those trees or other shrubbery, or grade the property in such a way that moisture is directed to areas that would otherwise become arid.
-A professional excavator can also ensure that soil is not so compacted that it cannot allow moisture to flow freely around the lot.
+A professional excavator can also ensure that soil is not so compacted that it cannot allow moisture to flow freely around the lot

 A land excavation company does much more than dig pits and holes, as said.
 Note a few specialty services they can offer when it comes to work you need to be done on your property.